About Jonesboro

 Fingerprinting Services

-Fingerprinting services for Jonesboro, Illinois residents are available through the local police department and authorized providers in Union County.
+Fingerprinting services for Jonesboro, Illinois residents are available through local police (where present) and authorized providers in Union County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Jonesboro Police Department or Union County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Union County Sheriff's Office for scheduling and fees.

 Public Records Resources for Jonesboro, Illinois